gitbls/pistrong/README.md

 * **make** compiles and builds strongSwan
 * **install** installs strongSwan into the system
 * **postconf** or **post-configure** creates
-    * `/etc/sysctl.d/92-pistrong.conf` if configuring a VPN Server or `/etc/sysctl.d/.92-pistrong.conf` if configuring a Client  enables IPV4 forwarding.
+    * `/etc/sysctl.d/92-pistrong.conf` if configuring a VPN Server or `/etc/sysctl.d/.92-pistrong.conf` if configuring a Client.
+On the server, this enables IPV4 forwarding between the VPN and the LAN.
 The Client version is for reference only and not used since it starts with a ".".

 If you know that your distro is carrying strongSwan 5.8.0 or greater, and it has been built with --enable-systemd, you can install strongSwan from your distro and skip the download, preconf, make, and install phases.
-Just use `sudo InstallPiStrong prereq` followed by `sudo InstallPiStrong postconf` in this case.
+In this case, just use `sudo InstallPiStrong prereq` followed by `sudo InstallPiStrong postconf`.

 ## makeMyCA

-makeMyCA builds a complete CA configured for use with iOS, Windows, and Linux roadwarrior clients.
+makeMyCA builds a complete CA configured for use with iOS, Windows, and Linux clients.
 makeMyCA prompts for all the configuration information and provides explanations of each item.
 In addition to the necessary Certs, makeMyCA also creates

-* `/etc/swanctl/conf.d/pistrong-CAServerConnection.conf` strongSwan config file for iOS, Windows, and Linux roadwarrior VPN connections
+* `/etc/swanctl/conf.d/pistrong-CAServerConnection.conf` strongSwan config file for iOS, Windows, and Linux client VPN connections
 * `/etc/swanctl/pistrong/CA-iptables` required iptables addition.
 See Firewall Considerations section below

 ## Resetting Everything